Yandex.Mail mailbox security

 - Most likely, you started sending email from this domain only recently or users reported your messages as spam.
 They will be marked with the

-icon after a long time has passed and when there are fewer complaints about the messages you send.
+icon after some time of when there are fewer complaints about your emails.

 My mailing list messages are marked with the wrong icon